Deering High School: History

 From 1902 to 1909, John M. Nicholas served as principal; from 1909 to 1913, Herbert I. Allen was the principal; and from 1913 to 1919, Louis B. Farnham, was chief administrator of Deering.
-Yet only fourteen years after 1898, the school has grown so that an addition, the Annex of Lincoln Junior High was built.
-In this building, the school's disaster occurred, the fire of May 1921.
-The library and classrooms in the main building were entirely destroyed.
+By 1912, the high school population had grown so that an addition, ("the Annex") was built.
+However a fire in May 1921 destroyed the library and classrooms in the main building.
 For the remainder of the year, classes were held in the Annex and in two local churches.
+The building was saved and converted into Lincoln Middle School in 1923.

-Under the administration of William E. Wing, principal of Deering from 1919 until 1942, the present Deering was built and enlarged.
-In 1922, the main building was constructed and housed 826 students, and in 1932 a small wing was added to complete the structure.
-The athletic field was laid out and many extra curricular activities were started.
-The school newspaper was named The Purple Line in 1929 and changed to the present name Ramblings in 1940.
-Carlton Wiggin was head of Deering through the years of World War II.
+William E. Wing was the school principal from 1919 until 1942.
+In 1922, a new main building was constructed.
+It had 826 students.
+In 1932, a wing was added as well as an athletic field.
+Many extracurricular activities were started.
+The school newspaper was named The Purple Line in 1929, then changed to the present name Ramblings in 1940.

-In the fall of 1960 Deering became a three year high school for the first time.
+Carlton Wiggin was the school principal through the years of World War II and more than two decades.
+In the autumn of 1960, Deering became a three-year high school.
 Freshmen were scheduled at the four-hour schedule in junior high schools.
 Sophomores, juniors, and seniors occupied the Stevens Avenue School in which many improvements had been made during the summer.
-The school day was extended from 1:05 P.M. to 2:10 P.M., and included seven periods – each forty-five minutes long.
-In the fall of 1979 Deering became once again a four-year school.
-Mr. Wiggin retired in 1967 and was succeeded by Donald G. Hale.
+The school day was extended from 1:05 P.M. to 2:10 P.M., in seven periods of 45 minutes each.
+In the autumn of 1979, Deering returned to having four grades.
+School Principal Wiggin retired in 1967 and was succeeded by Donald G. Hale.
 During the 1976 school year, The Deering High School Study Committee was formed to assess the physical plan and program offerings.
-During the 1978 school year, a DHS Building Committee with architectural firm Wadsworth, Boston, Dimick, Mercer & Weatherill began designing the new addition.
-Plans were presented to the State Board of Education on July 9, 1980, and then to referendum on September 23, 1980, which passed.
-Construction of the new addition began in the summer of 1981 when David Wallace became the new principal of Deering High School.
-Mr. Hale continued on the stuff as the Building Project Coordinator.
-With the 1982–83 school year, students and staff utilized all newly constructed and renovated areas of Deering High School.
-Included in first group of the high schools recognized nationally, Deering was named a National School of Excellence by the United States Department of Education in 1983.
-In 1985, Paul A. Pendleton became the Principal of Deering High School.
-Under his leadership the provisions of Maine's Educational Reform Act were implemented, and ten years NEASC re-accreditation was awarded.
-The Portland School Committee confirmed Jan C. Patton as principal in July 1992.
-Patton served 3 years.
+During the 1978 school year, a DHS Building Committee with architectural firm Wadsworth, Boston, Dimick, Mercer & Weatherill began designing an addition.
+Construction began in the summer of 1981 when David Wallace became the school principal.
+Hale continued on the staff as the Building Project Coordinator.
+With the 1982–83 school year, students and staff utilized the newly constructed and renovated areas of Deering High School.

+Deering High School was among the first schools named a National School of Excellence by the US Department of Education in 1983.
+In 1985, Paul A. Pendleton became the school's principal.
+Under his leadership, the provisions of Maine's Educational Reform Act were implemented, and a ten-year NEASC re-accreditation was awarded.
+The Portland School Committee confirmed Jan C. Patton as the school's first female principal in July 1992.
+Patton served three years.
 The challenge of her tenure was the successful planning for and adoption of block scheduling.

+By 2014, the school had a student population of 1,022 students and offered Advanced Placement coursework.